[Guest post by clinicea – cloud software for clinic management]

-In India, a lot of news is being made about the changed regulation, that makes it mandatory for Practitioners to put the name of Generics on prescriptions and not Brands.
+In India, a lot of news is being made about the changed regulation, which makes it mandatory for Practitioners to put the name of Generics on prescriptions and not Brands.
 Contradictory media reports are not of much help.
-In this article, I will take you through what the regulation requires so that you can your ask EMR Vendor for the changes that need to be done to your prescription printout to make sure you are compliant.
+In this article, I will take you through what the regulation requires so that you can ask your EMR Vendor for the changes that need to be done to your prescription printout to make sure you are compliant.

 The Medical Council of India before October 2016 required

 1.5 Use of Generic names of drugs: Every physician should, as far as possible, prescribe drugs with generic names and he / she shall ensure that there is a rational prescription and use of drugs.